timraay/HLLLogUtilities/README.md

 2. Type in `/`, and select the `/session new` command.
 3. Fill in the parameters.
     - Give it a name that you can later identify the session by, for instance "First-time test".
     - Give it a start and end time.
-The times have to be in UTC, and make sure they're not relative.
-So "14:30" is fine, but not "in 30 minutes".
-You can also use "now".
+The times have to be in UTC.
+Unless selected from the presented list of choices, times have to be fixed and not relative, with the exception of the word "now".
     - For the server, select "Custom".
 You likely won't have any other options there yet anyway.
 4. Run the command.
 Confirm that the presented information is correct and press "Confirm".
 Otherwise dismiss the message and run the command again.
 5. It'll ask you for your RCON credentials.
 Open the form and fill them in.